TioRuben/iArradio/README.md

 ## Compile

 Rename `includes/settings.example.hpp` to `includes/settings.hpp` and configure with your options.
 Translations are stored in `include/translations.hpp`.
 Stations list is in `includes/stations.hpp`.
 Any mp3/aac station will be played.
-Even a playlists in m3u format.
+Even playlists in m3u format.
 Everything will compile with [PlatformIO](https://platformio.org/).
 I've used VSCode to developing.

 ## Case